 Campus resources.
 MizzouMACC students have access to all MACC and Mizzou services, including the library, recreation center, student health services, technology labs, student organizations and athletic events.
 Standard fees apply.

-Early registration.
-MizzouMACC students starting this program in the fall may register for Mizzou courses in July.
+Registration.
+MizzouMACC students starting this program in the fall may register for Mizzou courses in June.
 Registration for MACC courses begins in April.

 Enhanced academic preparation through advising on both campuses.
 Integrating coursework between the two campuses allows a student to establish a Mizzou GPA, which eases the transition into Mizzou degree programs.